 Rebalancing effect.
-When the upstream market is competitive ($\gamma \equiv \delta$), regulation makes the firm weakly worse off (strictly so if $\delta > \hat{\tau}$), as banning loss-making sales constrains its pricing choices.
-Consumer surplus however increases, as regulation eliminates the price-balancing distortion, thus reducing the basic price charged by the firm.
-By correcting externalities on non-participants (those consumers who only buy the basic good), the ban on loss-making sales raises welfare to its maximal level \bar{W} .
+When the upstream market is competitive ($\gamma \equiv \delta$), regulation corrects the price-balancing distortion, as the price of ancillary good equals its marginal cost.
+This reduces the basic price charged by the firm, eliminating externalities on non-participants (who are those consumers who only buy the basic good), and increasing consumer surplus.
+The firm is however weakly worse off (strictly so if $\delta > \hat{\tau}$), as its pricing choices are then constrained.
+All in all, the ban on loss-making sales raises welfare to its maximal level \bar{W} .

 Accountability effect.
 When the upstream market is monopolistic, banning loss-making sales is akin to enabling the firm to commit to a high pass-through rate, which, in turn, makes the supplier internalize the equilibrium effects of high wholesale prices.
-To understand how, note
+To understand how, note that, under regulation, the supplier chooses a wholesale price γ to